fernandoschramm/corporate-sustainability-index/README.md

 # Corporate Sustainability Index
-This repository has a R Code for evaluation of corporate sustainability, which allows to evaluate sustainability considering economic, social, and environmental perspectives, as well as, observing aspects of corporate governance.
+This repository has a R Code created for evaluation of corporate sustainability, using PROMETHEE II method.